A Terrific Dry Rub for Ribs and More

 Instructions

-- Combine all ingredients in a food processor.
+- Place all of the ingredients in a food processor.
 Pulse several times to combine.
-Cover and store for up to two months away from light and heat.
+Store in an airtight container, away from light and heat, in the pantry for up to 2 months.

 Leave a Reply